ISO Auditing

 Software medical devices are used to assist medical professionals.
 For example, radiologists use software with identifying areas of interest for medical imaging.
 Do you know how to audit a software company?

 As a third-party auditor, I have had the pleasure of auditing software companies for CE Marking.
 When you audit a software company for the first time, this forces you to re-learn the entire ISO 13485 Standard.
-For example, if a company only produces software (i.e. software as a medical device or SaMD) there is very little to sample for incoming inspection and purchasing records.
+For example, if a company only produces software (i.e., software as a medical device or SaMD), there is very little to sample for incoming inspection and purchasing records.
 This is because the product is not physical—it’s software.
 Clauses of ISO 13485 related to sterility, implants, and servicing are also not applicable to software products.
-If the software is web-based, the shipping and distribution clauses (i.e., – 7.5.5) might present a challenge to an auditor as well.
+If the software is web-based, the shipping and distribution clauses (i.e., – 7.5.5) might also present a challenge to an auditor.

-In most technical support call centers, the support person tries to find a work-around for problems that are identified.
-The problem with a “work-around” is that it is the opposite approach to the CAPA process.
+In most technical support call centers, the support person tries to find a workaround for identified problems.
+The problem with a “workaround” is that it is the opposite approach to the CAPA process.
 To meet ISO 13485 requirements, software companies must show evidence of monitoring and measuring these “bugs.”
 There must also be evidence of management identifying negative trends and implementing corrective actions when appropriate.

 As an auditor, you should focus on how the company prioritizes “bugs” for corrective actions.
 Most software companies focus on the severity of software operations and the probability of occurrence.
 This is the wrong approach.
 Failure to operate is not the most severe result of medical device software failure.
 Medical device software can result in injury or death to patients.
 Therefore, it is critical to use a risk-based approach to the prioritization of CAPAs.
 This risk-based approach should focus on the severity of effects upon patients—not users.
 This focus on safety and performance is emphasized throughout the EU Medical Device Regulations and it is a risk management requirement in ISO 14971.